 They are currently building a light rail that will connect the city to Gungahlin, and expected to be completed in 2018.

 Accommodation in Canberra is fairly reasonably priced.
 Over the past few years, I’ve stayed at a number of properties; some great and some so-so.

 On this trip, I was staying at the QT Canberra.
-The boutique politi-pop hotel is located on the cities edge and is home to the award-winning Capitol Bar & Grill and Lucky’s Speakeasy bar, both must visit on a trip to Canberra.
-Rooms are a good size with comfortable design focused amenities, and offer views of Lake Burley Griffin or the city.
+The boutique politi-pop hotel is located on the cities edge and is home to the award-winning Capitol Bar & Grill and Lucky’s Speakeasy bar, both must-visit on a trip to Canberra.
+Rooms are a good size with comfortable and design-focused amenities and offer views of Lake Burley Griffin or the city.